The Taking of Pelham 123 (2009 film)

-The Taking of Pelham 123 is a 2009 American action thriller film directed by Tony Scott.
+The Taking of Pelham 123 is a 2009 American action thriller film directed by Tony Scott from a screenplay by Brian Helgeland.
 It is the third film adaptation of the John Godey novel of the same name (following the 1974 theatrical film and 1998 television film).
 The film is about a train dispatcher (Denzel Washington), who is pressed into the role of negotiator after a criminal (John Travolta) hijacks a subway car of passengers.
 The film was released on June 12, 2009.
 It grossed $150 million against a production budget of about $100 million and received mixed reviews from critics.

 Plot

 A man calling himself Ryder and his accomplices – Bashkin, Emri, and former train operator Phil Ramos – hijack Pelham 123, a New York City Subway 6 train, at 77th Street.
 Uncoupling the front car of the train below 51st Street, they take the passengers hostage.
 Metropolitan Transportation Authority employee Walter Garber, working the Rail Control Center as a train dispatcher, receives a call from Ryder, demanding $10 million in cash to be paid within 60 minutes.
 Ryder warns that every minute he waits past the deadline, he will kill a hostage.

-Bashkin kills a suspicious New York City Transit Police officer, and all the passengers not in the front car, except the motorman, are released.
+Bashkin kills an intervening plainclothes New York City Transit Police officer, and all the passengers not in the front car, except the motorman, are released.
 Garber reluctantly negotiates with Ryder as Ramos and Emri set up Internet access in the tunnel.
 On his laptop, Ryder watches the Dow Jones Industrial Average plunge nearly 1,000 points in response to the hijacking.
 A hostage's laptop also connects to the Internet, and its webcam allows the control center to observe Ryder and Ramos.
 Lieutenant Camonetti of the New York City Police Department Emergency Service Unit takes over negotiations, which infuriates Ryder, who kills the train's motorman to force Camonetti to bring Garber back.

 Camonetti learns that Garber is being investigated for allegedly accepting a $35,000 bribe over a contract for new Japanese subway cars.
 Ryder also discovers the allegations online and forces Garber to confess by threatening to kill a passenger.
 To save the hostage, Garber claims that he was offered the bribe while deciding between two companies, using the money to pay for his child's college tuition, and insists he would have made the same decision regardless.
 The mayor agrees to Ryder's ransom, ordering the police to deliver it.
-En route, the police car is involved in an accident and fails to deliver the money in time.
+En route, the police car crashes and fails to deliver the money in time.
 Garber attempts to bluff Ryder that the ransom has arrived, unaware he has been monitoring events on his laptop.
-Ryder threatens to execute a child's mother, but another hostage, a former soldier, sacrifices himself and is killed.
+Ryder threatens to execute a child's mother, but another hostage, a former soldier named Wallace, sacrifices himself and is killed.
 A brief gunfight erupts after an Emergency Services Unit sniper is bitten by a rat and discharges his weapon, killing Ramos.